PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1981 - CG-31 begins the year moored outboard of USS LEAHY (CG 16) at pier four, Naval Station, San Diego.
 She starts preparing for her scheduled change of homeport to the Philippines in the summer by completing Supply Material Inspection, Weapons Certifications, Refresher Training, and a Nuclear Weapons Acceptance Inspection.

-1919 - After the war, DD-27 returns to Charleston until she is moved to Philadelphia, Pennsylvania, where she is decommissioned.
+1919 - After the end of World War I, DD-27 returns to Charleston until she is moved to Philadelphia, Pennsylvania, where she is decommissioned.

 1945 - DD-407 participates in the Luzon Operation earning her 11th battle star on her Asiatic-Pacific Campaign Ribbon during Lingayen Gulf landing (4 - 18 January).